IDoCodingStuffs/python-doodles/freeform-log.md

 1500 seconds per epoch...

 ### 9 PM
 Damn thing crashed on its own.
 I should probably address that...
+I was curious what it would look like by epoch 200.
 But I don't think it was going anywhere anyway.
 Next thing will be trying the series level training on a promising backbone.

+So 4 layer transformer encoder, take the 576 features per image and run those through, see if it can learn anything.
+Also freezing the backbone for the first 10 epochs so that the attention layer and head gets a good start instead of passing gradients breaking everything.
+Might increase that 10 to 20 or 30 depending on if loss seems to keep going down for that first 10.